EECS150/asic-labs-fa22/lab2/spec.md

 -X or -Y flag.
 If you are using PuTTy, make sure to enable X11 forwarding and have the proper X server software installed.
 An example of an X server for Windows is a program called VcXsrv, although there are a ton of other options).
 A faster, smoother, cross-platform alternative would be to use X2Go (recommended option, see Lab 1 for instructions).
+Additional note: the SLURM cluster currently doesn't support X11 forwarding, so the `dve` command should be run on the eda machines (without `srun`).

 ```shell
 cd build/sim-rundir